About

 Then I came across Ree Drummond’s Pioneer Woman website.
 When I saw her very casual and conversational writing, I was convinced that I could try it too.

 My goal is to live as my parents taught me: the give way.
-So way back in 2010, I began my journey documenting a daily task of giving to someone.
+So way back in 2010, I began my journey documenting a daily task of giving.
 It was a great daily reminder for myself, helping keep me on track.
 I gave food to homeless people, wrote notes to sick people, picked up trash, and numerous other daily little things.

 Three months into it, I’d really found a groove.
 I was not only posting the things I did on a daily basis (not to brag, but to keep me on track), but I was also posting healthy recipes, teaching tips, and book reviews.
 Things I thought others would find helpful.
 Then I found out I was pregnant.
 Then I got sick.
 And of course the last thing I wanted to do was help people, let alone blog about it!
 I just wanted to get home from work — fortunately it was part-time — and lay in bed.
 I wasn’t nauseous.
 I wasn’t throwing up.
 I was just feeling yucky…all day long.
 It really never abated that first trimester.
 All I wanted to do was lay in bed and stare out the window.
 I didn’t even want to read romance novels!
 (If you know me, you know that’s saying something!)
 It was a crazy experience.
 But, in a way, I did manage to live the give way when I left the house: if only by not shouting at or throwing up on anyone. 🙂